 Copywriting for the web means structuring your text for search engines like google and bing.
-A human being enters a keyword or phrase.
-A google bot and other web crawlers crawl the web by following links from one page to another to find content that matches the keyword or phrase.
-These are then ranked for the human to view.
-The human then makes a choice or choices based on what the search engine lists as a snippet.
+A google bot and other web crawlers crawl the web by following links from one page to another to find content that matches a keyword or phrase.
+These are then ranked as snippets for the user to scan.

 A snippet looks something like this in a search engine

 Guidelines for choosing a focus keyword

 - Choose one focus keyword or phrase for each page or post you write.

 - Make sure it is specific to the subject of your post/page and different from other posts/pages.